Rock Deformation and Fluid Transport

-The following people in the Zoback Stress and Crustal Mechanics Group regularly work in the lab: Maytham Al Ismail, Yves Gensterblum, Arjun Kohli (Lab Manager), Xiadong Ma, Fatemeh Rassouli (Safety manager) and Wei Wu.
+The following people in the Zoback Stress & Crustal Mechanics Group regularly work in our lab: Maytham Al-Ismail, Xiadong Ma, Fatimah Al-Ismail, Fatemeh Rassouli (Laboratory Manager and Safety Coordinator), and Wei Wu.
 The work in our own mechanical and transport lab is combined with high resolution image analysis performed at the Stanford Nanocharacterization Lab, but also at other locations.
-Very frequently our lab results support reservoir geomechanics interpretations made by others in the Zoback group.
+Very frequently our lab results support reservoir geomechanics interpretations made by others in the Zoback Stress & Crustal Mechanics group.

 GCTS RTR-1000 | Triaxial system capable of rock deformation experiments up to confining and pore pressures up to 140 MPa (20000 psi), with a maximum axial load of 1000 kN.
 The cell accepts samples with a diameter of up to 75 mm (3 inch) with a length of two times the diameter, and can hold different types of sensors including internal load cells, LVDT’s, and ultrasonic transducers.
 A heating system enables experiments up to 150 °C. At the moment, we use the machine to assess frictional properties of shales (AK), as well as to understand the formation of compaction bands in pure sand (ES).